 It’s 2017, but the ‘90s are everywhere.

 O.J.
 Simpson, the focus of the penultimate media event of the decade, was the subject of not one but two of last year’s most memorable television programs.
-‘90s music, particularly grunge, feels more relevant than ever.
+‘90s fashion, particularly streetwear, seems more prevalent than ever.
 Will and Grace are returning to NBC; meanwhile, on MTV, today’s youth will soon bear witness to the premiere of 90’s House, a competition show “that places 12 millennial housemates in a 90’s inspired house and forces the young adults to officially unplug their modern-day devices.”
 And, lest we forget, last November's election served in part as a referendum on the Clinton-era culture wars, thrusting a familiar cast of characters, including Matt Drudge, Newt Gingrich and the Clintons themselves, back into the spotlight.
 Not to mention, one of the decade’s original tabloid stars, who now sits on a gilded throne of baseless tweets in the Oval Office.

 It’s quite fitting, then, that today we see the publication of David Friend’s The Naughty Nineties: The Triumph of the American Libido (and, coincidentally, Hillary Clinton’s election memoir, What Happened).
 A definitive sexual history of the decade, Friend’s book, like sex itself, touches every part of the culture, from science (the advent of Viagra), to technology (the advent of the Internet, and Internet porn), to the arts (i.e. the rise of reality TV), to politics (remember that whole Monica Lewinsky thing?).
 Through a fascinating mix of cultural criticism, mini-histories of subjects famous and forgotten and anecdotal experiences—in one illuminating chapter, the author attends an Orgasmic Meditation session with his wife—Friend paints a compelling picture of the decade that has come to define what he calls the “Trump Teens.”